Nomaste Hungry

 Looking for other recipes like this?
 Try these:

-• pasta in a pan with sauce and cheese
+• Butternut squash pasta gnocchi in a bowl topped with parmesan cheese and rosemary.

 close up of a cookie with m&Ms inside